echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 ## Potential development of this document.

 This section lists potential development of this work in particular for the General Issues section.

-*  There are need for further clarifications from the ECH draft, e.g. The link between the Client Facing and the backend servers are not clear enough and need further description.
-It can’t be just ‘left to the implementation’.
+*  There is a need for further clarification from the ECH draft, e.g. the links between the Client Facing and the backend servers are not clear enough and need further description.
+It canÕt be just Ôleft to the implementationÕ.
 The action is still underway and feedback to the TLS working group will be provided.

 *  Will there be any impact to the DNS by adding so many new RRs?

 ## Potential development outside of the scope of this document

 This document infers a number of ideas that could be relevant for other groups and in other deliverables.
-In particular regarding what type of solutions could be considered
+In particular, regarding what type of solutions could be considered

-* There is a need to address the apparent disconnect between user privacy and security, it should be possible to provide both rather than one compromising the other.
+*  There is a need to address the apparent disconnect between user privacy and security, it should be possible to provide both, rather than one compromising the other.

-* What prevents a Client Facing server providing security solutions to protect the data path?
+*  What prevents a Client Facing server from providing security solutions to protect the data path?

-* Given some of the many challenges there is the opportunity to review the current ECH proposal from the perspective of a respectful inspection protocol.
+*  Given some of the many challenges, there is the opportunity to review the current ECH proposal from the perspective of a respectful inspection protocol.

 # Conclusion